dhilst/small/README.md

-# small
+# Small

-_small_ is a ML language, like SML and OCaml featuring Algebraic Data Types encoded as functions using Scott Encoding, and HM type system.
+_Small_ is a ML language, like SML and OCaml featuring Algebraic Data Types encoded as functions using Scott Encoding, and HM type system.

-_small_ because it's a small ML and the pronunciation is close to SML
+_Small_ because it's a small ML and the pronunciation is close to SML

 # Basic structure

-Programs in _small_ are a sequence of statements separated by `;`, please note that a leading `;` is considered a syntax error.
+Programs in _Small_ are a sequence of statements separated by `;`, please note that a leading `;` is considered a syntax error.
 Statements in turn may contain expressions, there are two statements for now, `val` and `data`, more about this next.
 You can also use `#` to start line comments, comments